A Black Veil for Lisa

-A Black Veil for Lisa (La morte non ha sesso) is a 1968 thriller film directed by Massimo Dallamano.

-The film follows narcotics detective Franz Buloff as he investigates a drug ring and hires a hitman, Max Lindt, to kill his wife, Lisa, suspecting her involvement.
+A Black Veil for Lisa (La morte non ha sesso) is a 1968 giallo film directed and co-written by Massimo Dallamano, and starring John Mills, Luciana Paluzzi, and Robert Hoffmann.
+The plot is about a narcotics detective (Mills) as he investigates a drug ring and hires a hitman (Hoffman) to kill his wife (Paluzzi), suspecting her involvement.

 Plot

 Lisa Buloff is dressed in black, including a veil, attending a funeral for an unspecified deceased loved one.

 Weeks earlier, Willie Zoll is at a bar, prepared to share information with Inspector Franz Buloff, the lead investigator in the Hamburg narcotics department for Interpol, about the major drug world target Harry Schouermann.
 However, as Zoll turns into an alley, he is fatally stabbed by an unknown assailant, leaving behind the murder weapon and a dime-store disguise.
 Buloff is frustrated, as Zoll was their best lead.
 Two other contract killings have silenced potential witnesses and whistleblowers just before they were set to provide information to the police.
 Buloff's boss, Ostermeyer, is angered and insists that Buloff find another lead.

 Returning home, Buloff confronts his wife Lisa.
 Although she had previous connections with Schouermann, Buloff believed she was not involved in his criminal activities and married her.
 However, Buloff's paranoia leads him to control and dominate her, tracking her every move.
 He questions why she didn't answer the phone, and when he doubts her explanation of sleeping, she bitterly retorts that she was expecting him to suspect something.
 Later, as he pours himself a drink, Buloff finds Lisa in a nightdress, and they make love.

 The next day, Buloff attempts to check on Lisa again, but she leaves the phone ringing and heads out.
 He interrogates a young woman, Marianne Loma, mistaking her momentarily for Lisa.
 Under the threat of false detainment, Marianne reveals information about Ursula Stein, who picked up a package for her boyfriend, Kurt Mueller, a target of the drug ring.
 Lisa arrives at the police station seeking money, and Buloff obliges.
 When he questions her about her activities, she politely refuses, citing his jealousy and workaholic tendencies.
 The police attempt to reach Mueller, but Schouermann's thugs beat Ursula and kidnap her.

 Buloff consults his informant at the newsstand, nicknamed "The Rabbit," who mentions tulips being connected to the drug ring but avoids sharing information about Mueller due to fear.
 The hitman, Max Lindt, meets with his employer Olaf and reluctantly agrees to one more hired murder—Kurt Mueller.
 Buloff, finding a note from Lisa under a bouquet of tulips, discovers she left a restaurant early.
 Mueller is killed by Lindt at a post office box, leaving behind incriminating evidence.